 Growing annual flowers offers two advantages over growing perennial flowers.
 First, annuals bloom profusely throughout the growing season.
-Secondly, many favorite annual flowers freely self-sow and weave their way through your garden year after year.
-Self-sowing flowers are what we refer to as "volunteers".
-They do the work for you and no flowers do it better than annuals.
+Second, many favorite annual flowers freely self-sow and weave their way through your garden year after year.
+Self-sowing flowers are what we refer to as "volunteers."
+They do the work for you, and no flowers do it better than annuals.

-Only open pollinated and heirloom varieties of any plant will grow true from seed, meaning the seedlings will be... exactly like the parent plants.
-But there are many open pollinated, self-seeding annuals to choose from and even if you do get some unexpected seedlings, who's to say you won't like them?
+Only open-pollinated and heirloom varieties of any plant will grow true from seed, meaning the seedlings will be exactly like the parent plants.
+(A pink hybrid geranium will give you white or red geraniums the following year, for example.)
+But there are many open-pollinated, self-seeding annuals to choose from, and even if you do get some unexpected seedlings, who's to say you won't like them?
 That's where new plants come from.

-When growing self-sowing annual flowers, you will need to allow the late season blooms enough time to go to seed.
+When growing self-sowing annual flowers, you need to allow the late-season blooms enough time to go to seed.
 If you've been deadheading all summer to keep the blooms coming, stop deadheading by the middle of August.
-The seeds need to ripen and that usually means the flowers must dry completely.
+The seeds need to ripen, and that usually means the flowers must dry completely.
 That's about all it takes.
 They don't call them self-seeders for nothing.
-Hopefully, you'll have plenty of other fall bloomers to distract from the browning annuals.
+Other fall bloomers in your garden will have to distract you from the browning annuals.
 If nature cooperates, you'll be seeing volunteers in and about your gardens next year and for years to come.

 Sowing Seeds Yourself

 Annuals that have self-seeded give your garden a natural look.
 However, sometimes they seed too enthusiastically or plant themselves where you wish they hadn't.
-Luckily self-sown annuals are easily transplanted to other spots in your garden or potted up for friends.
-Or you could take matters into your own hands and simply save the seeds and sow them yourself.
-You can do this by scattering the seeds directly into the flower bed or by starting the seeds indoors next spring.
+Fortunately, self-sown annuals are easily transplanted to other spots in your garden or potted up for friends.
+Or you could take matters into your own hands and simply save the seeds and sow them yourself the following year instead of letting nature take care of the propagation.
+Then, either scatter the seeds directly into the flower bed or start the seeds indoors next spring.

 If you choose to direct seed your own annual flowers, be sure you know and provide the conditions the seeds require to germinate, including: